-This letter is submitted as an explanation of Persimmon II LLC's amendment to our Conditional Use Permit application dated September 28, 2010 for the development of Block 116 in Downtown Boise.
+This letter is submitted as an explanation of Persimmon II LLC's amendment to our Conditional Use Permit application dated October 20, 2010 for the development of Block 116 in Downtown Boise.
 This amendment is in response to comments from the City Planning staff, ACHD and CCDC.

-The Grocery store is an allowed use in the MU zone with a Conditional Use Permit.
-In addition, we are requesting a special exception for the smaller retail building.
-Together these buildings form the edge of an outdoor room which creates an inviting pedestrian entrance from the Linen District to the South and from the Downtown Business District to the East.
+A grocery store is an allowed use in the MU zone with a Conditional Use Permit; however, we are requesting a special exception to include a small retail building to accompany a Henry's Farmers Market.
+Together these two buildings will form the edge of an outdoor room which creating an inviting pedestrian entrance from the Linen District on the South and from the Downtown Business District on the East.
 The grocery store will abut the ROW on Idaho and the specialty retail building will front the sidewalk on 15th St, the resulting plaza will be a useable space for outdoor dining, neighborhood gatherings and public art.
 (See site plan.)
 The 15th Street Plaza is a natural extension of the River Street-Myrtle Street Master Plan intent of pedestrian connectivity.